|The year was 1944 and the City of Hermitage was then a very rural community known as Hickory

 volunteer fire department in their own area.
 And so it was in September of 1944, that they organized

 as Hickory Township Volunteer Fire Department Number 2.
-First fire chief was O. Seiple, assisted
+First fire chief was O. Seiple, assisted by

-Secretary and S. August as Treasurer.
+and S. August as Treasurer.

-Of course, forming a fire department required capital, and true to the volunteer spirit, a number of
+Of course, forming a fire department required capital, and true to the volunteer spirit, a number of the

 In May of 1947, the members filed with the Commonwealth of Pennsylvania for incorporation as a